English 225H: Creative Writing

 Workshopping will happen most Thursdays, but there may be exceptions.
 Workshopping will allow you to receive feedback on recently revised work in preparation for your portfolios.
 In order for it to be most useful, you should not present the same work repeatedly without making drastic revisions between reviews.
 You should consistently present new work.

 The final exam can earn you as many as fifteen points.
-You’ll submit two short stories and two poems for publication and document those submissions.
+You’ll submit two short stories and one set of at least two poems for publication and document those submissions.
 The final is due by email to stephen(dot)gibson(at)uvu(dot)edu at the end of our final exam period.

 Approximately three hundred and fifteen points are possible in the class.
 Earning more than 93% of the total points possible in the class will result in an “A” grade, 90%-92.9% an A-, 86%-89.9% a “B+,” and so on.
 As the UVU Catalog indicates, “The letter grade ‘A’ is an honor grade indicating superior achievement; ‘B’ is a grade indicating commendable mastery; ‘C’ indicates satisfactory mastery and is considered an average grade; ‘D’ indicates substandard progress and insufficient evidence of ability to succeed in sequential courses; ‘E’ (failing) indicates inadequate mastery of pertinent skills or repeated absences from class.”